How to Become a Youth Soccer Referee

 How to Become a USSF Soccer Referee

 The USSF has no age requirement for new referees.
-Each state will set its own minimum age.
-However, as a general rule, young soccer referees in Grades 8 & 9 will only work games of players their own age or younger.
+However, each state sets its own minimum age.
+Generally, youth soccer referees in Grades 8 and 9 will officiate games involving players their own age or younger.
+Training for Grade 9 soccer refereeing varies by state, typically lasting about eight hours.
+Some adults also start at this level to learn at a more gradual pace or to work alongside their children.

 Comments are closed.